 Socată was one of those drinks that marked the beginning of real spring for me.
 Elderflowers blooming, jars sitting near a sunny window, lemons floating around dramatically, and someone in the house checking every few hours if it “started working.”

-Elderflower has that kind of unmistakable flavor I always remember, the same way I remember fir syrup or homemade chocolate, because they very specific.
+Elderflower has that kind of unmistakable flavor I always remember, the same way I remember Spruce Tip Syrup Recipe or homemade chocolate, because they very specific.
 Floral, fresh, a little soothing, and impossible to confuse with something else.

 If you grew up in Romania, you probably know socată already.
 If you didn’t, think of it as a homemade elderflower soda: fresh flowers, lemon, sugar, water, and a few days in a jar until it becomes lightly fizzy.
 It is not difficult to make, but it does ask for a little attention.
 Good flowers help.
 Warmth helps.
 Tasting it before you bottle it helps even more.